yang1090/cprg-218-lab-2/recipes.md

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+### Brownie

+Ingredients:
+- 2 eggs + water
+- Powdered sugar
+- Unsweetened cocoa powder
+- Canola oil
+- 1/2 teaspoon vanilla

+Instructions:
+1. Mix together the dry and wet ingredients in two separate bowls.
+2. Combine the wet and dry ingredients.
+3. Pour the batter into an 8×8 inch baking pan lined with parchment paper.
+4. Transfer the pan to a 325-degree oven and bake for 40 to 45 minutes.